-RBI says it will not go against economic sanctions imposed on Russia
+RBI says it will not violate sanctions imposed on Russia

 RBI Deputy Governor T Rabi Sankar said since the Ukraine war has hurt trade and payments systems, the central bank has been holding discussions with all its stakeholders to find a solution to the disruptions.
 “And at the same time, we are sensitive to the economic sanctions,” he said.

-Bank’s governor, Das, clarified that no payment mechanism has been set up between New Delhi and Moscow.
+Bank governor, Das, clarified that no payment mechanism has been set up between New Delhi and Moscow.
 He added that the central bank will announce when such a mechanism has been finalised.

+Reports of India and Russia considering alternative payment mechanisms have emerged in the context of Moscow’s reduced ability to carry out trade in dollars on account of international sanctions.
+Such a payment mechanism could eliminate the need to settle trade transactions between India and Russia through dollars or euros.

 “At the moment, basically, importers and exporters have an issue, and they have represented to the government and to us,” he said.
 “We are in discussions, but we are also sensitive to the sanctions, and the entire issue is under examination.”.